Barnacle Bill loves gardening. He provides plenty of tips and tricks for planting, harvesting, and storing quality fruits and vegetables.

 Where to Grow Asparagus

-In a number of regions of the United States, you can see wild asparagus growing along a number of roads.
-This is because if it's left alone, the vegetable, which is a hardy perennial, thrives.
+In a number of regions of the United States, you can see wild asparagus growing alongside the roads.
+This is because if it's left alone, this hardy perennial thrives.

-As far as vegetables that we all know about, I'm not aware of any other that grows wild in the prolific and same manner that asparagus does.
+As far as common vegetables, I'm not aware of any other that grows wild in the same prolific manner that asparagus does.
 That's not to say there aren't things to be done to develop a strongly producing asparagus bed that will provide great plants year after year for you.
 Once they are established in a bed, they can last for up to 20 years.
 Some experts say they can live and produce even longer.

-For the best results, growing asparagus in a place on the outskirts of the garden is the best because of its propensity to spread.
+For the best results, growing asparagus in a place on the outskirts of the garden is ideal because of its propensity to spread.

 How to Choose Your Asparagus